Validark/Accelerated-Zig-Parser/README.md

 A high-throughput tokenizer and parser (soon™️) for the Zig programming language.

-So far, a tokenizer replacement implementation is provided.
+So far, a tokenizer implementation is provided.
 The mainline Zig tokenizer uses a deterministic finite state machine.
 Those are pretty good for some applications, but tokenizing can often employ the use of other techniques for added speed.

 # Results